 \Eqref{eq:mfn_form} involves a basis of spatial functions $\{s_{\gamma^{(m)}}\}_{m=1}^M$ evaluated on $x$ and the amplitudes of this basis $\{c_{j}^{(m)}\}_{m=1}^M$.
 Note that \Eqref{eq:mfn_form} can be extended to other choices of $s_{\omega^{(l)}}$ \citep{Fathony2021}.

 \paragraph{$h$ as amplitude modulation.}

 $h$ generates the INR's parameters $\theta_t$ given $\alpha_t$ to model a target input function $v_t$.
-We propose to implement $h$ as elementwise shift and scale transformations \citep[FiLM,][]{Perez2018} of the linear layers parameters $W, b$ (excluding those of the filters $\omega$).
-Then, in \Eqref{eq:mfn_form}, amplitudes $c_j^{(m)}$ only depend on time while the basis functions $s_{\gamma^{(m)}}$ only depend on space: this corresponds to separation of variable \citep{LeDret2016}.
+We implement $h$ as elementwise shift and scale transformations \citep[FiLM,][]{Perez2018} of the linear layers parameters $W, b$ (excluding those of the filters $\omega$).
+Then, in \Eqref{eq:mfn_form}, amplitudes $c_j^{(m)}$ only depend on time while the basis functions $s_{\gamma^{(m)}}$ only depend on space: this corresponds to a modeling assumption of separation of variables \citep{LeDret2016} in $v$.
 We call our technique amplitude modulation.
-In practice, as \cite{Dupont2022}, we consider latent shift transformations as illustrated in \cref{fig:modulation_dino} and detailed in \Eqref{eq:shift_modul}. \Eqref{eq:shift_modul} extends \Eqref{eq:mfn} by introducing a shift term $\mu_t^{(l-1)}$ at each layer $l$, defined as $\mu_t^{(l-1)} = W^{\prime(l-1)} \alpha_{t}$, where $W^\prime=[W^{\prime(l-1)}]_{l=1}^{L-1}$ is another weight matrix:
+In practice, as \cite{Dupont2022}, we consider latent shift transformations (\cref{fig:modulation_dino}), detailed in \Eqref{eq:shift_modul}. \Eqref{eq:shift_modul} extends \Eqref{eq:mfn} by introducing a shift term $\mu_t^{(l-1)}$ at each layer $l$, defined as $\mu_t^{(l-1)} = W^{\prime(l-1)} \alpha_{t}$, where $W^\prime=[W^{\prime(l-1)}]_{l=1}^{L-1}$ is another weight matrix:

 The INR's parameters are defined as $h_{\phi}(\alpha_{t})=\{W; b + W^\prime \alpha_{t}; \omega\}$ where $\phi=\{W, b, W^\prime\}$ are $h$'s parameters.
 Thus, amplitude modulation separates time and space.
 We show in \Cref{tab:results_full} that it significantly improves performance, particularly time extrapolation.